betable/betable-ios-sdk/README.md

 ### Adding the Framework

-Under the framework directory is a folder called **Betable.framework**.
-Once you download the project you can drag and drop this on to your project and then just `#import <Betable/Betable.h>`.
-Voila you can start using the Betable object.
-(This is the method the sample app uses)
+In the framework directory of this repository is a folder called **Betable.framework**.
+Download the directory and then drag and drop it onto your project.
+Then just `#import <Betable/Betable.h>` in whichever files you reference the Betable object form.

 ### Adding the Raw Classes

-In the Betable directory are four files: Betable.h, Betable.m, JSONKit.h, JSONKit.m.
+In the Betable directory of this repository are four files: Betable.h, Betable.m, JSONKit.h, JSONKit.m.
 You simply drag these files into your project and the `#import "betable.h" where ever you wish to use the Betable object and you are done.

 ## Betable Object